bquast/bquast.github.io/_posts/2014-08-15-learning-R-git.md

 I recently finished the specialisation, which consists of nine courses and a capstone project (not available yet).

-The courses are tought by the Johns Hopkins School of Public Health Biostatistics department and have a heavy relience on R(Studio).
+The courses are taught by the Johns Hopkins School of Public Health Biostatistics department and have a heavy relience on R(Studio).
 Thematically, the courses focus on public health case studies, but the lessons translate well to other fields.